 Dress for the weather and wear closed-toe shoes.
 There’s a high possibility of wet feet as we cross streams and traverse through dark culverts (so be sure to bring a flashlight or headlamp).
-Packing something to drink and a snack isn’t a bad idea either.
-This hike will last approximately 3 hours.
+Packing something to drink and a snack isn’t a bad idea, either.

-I will have some Uncharted Lancaster swag such as stickers, magnets, lapel pins, and 3″ patches for participants to choose from as a souvenir.
+I will have some Uncharted Lancaster swag, such as stickers, magnets, lapel pins, and 3″ patches for participants to choose from as souvenirs.